0xdefh/0xdefh.github.io/_posts/2024-08-28-OSINT Keywords Monitoring.md

 ## Introduction

 In the world of Cyber Intelligence, monitoring specific keywords that on the Internet is very important.
-Just like in time of war you need to understand what are the thing that other country or enemny is talking about and
+Just like in time of war you need to understand what are the thing that other country or enemny is talking about and be able to make sense and act upon it.

 ## Overview